Vanguard vs Hargreaves Lansdown: How do their key features compare?

 Summary - Vanguard vs Hargreaves Lansdown

 If you are specifically interested in investing in passive funds, Vanguard's ever-popular LifeStrategy range may well be appealing.
-If this is the case, if you're investing less than £96,000, investing through Vanguard Investor will work out to be the cheapest option.
+If this is the case, if you're investing more than £10,666 and less than £96,000, investing through Vanguard Investor will work out to be the cheapest option.
 If, however, you are looking to invest more widely and value choice, Hargreaves Lansdown is an attractive option, with a great variety of products and services.

 For more in depth analysis of each platform, read our Vanguard review and Hargreaves Lansdown review.